Ergodic measures of intermediate entropies for dynamical systems with the approximate product property: Almost Entropy-Approximability

-The following proposition is the crucial part of the paper.
-Compared to the result of Pfister and Sullivan (Theorem \ref{entropydense}), we construct new compact invariant sets and establish an upper estimate of the entropy of $\nu$.
-This is carried out by applying an argument developed in \cite{Sunze} by the author.
+In this section we prove Theorem \ref{thaea}.
+This is the crucial part of the article.
+Compared with the result of Pfister and Sullivan \cite{PfSu}, we construct new compact invariant sets and obtain fine estimates of their entropies, especially from the above.
+This is carried out by combining known techniques with an argument originally developed in \cite{Sunze} by the author.

+Theorem \ref{thaea} can be directly proved for any \emph{invariant} measure $\mu$ by approximating it by a convex combination of ergodic ones.
+Here we take advantage of Proposition \ref{entropydense} to make our exposition more concise.
+So we just need to show that every \emph{ergodic} measure is entropy-approximable.